capturing lakeland life

 Brunskill • Charles Walmsley • Abraham Brothers • Moses Bowness and many more . . .

-The Armitt holds a huge photography collection that exceeds over 32,000 individual items, be that photographs, glass plates, or negatives.
+The Armitt holds a huge photography collection that exceeds over 32,000 individual items, such as photographs, glass plates and negatives.

 Here, we detail a few of the outstanding archives.
 The Armitt’s collections and library are available for research and study.
 Please contact us for further information, or to book a research session on: firstname.lastname@example.org or call 015394 31212.